 3. Consider Specialty Cards

-Ok, now that you have the Chase Freedom card for purchases that will earn 5% cash back, and you have an “everyday” card to get the best cash back on other purchases, it’s time to look at specialty cards.
+Ok, now that you have the Chase Freedom card and/or the Discover It card for purchases that will earn 5% cash back, and you have an “everyday” card to get the best cash back on other purchases, it’s time to look at specialty cards.
 There are several options here, and what’s right for you will depend on your spending habits.
 The key is to find cards that offer higher than 1.5% cash back on things that you purchase frequently.

 You may also want to consider credit cards from stores that you shop at regularly.
 For example, Target and Lowes both offer 5% cash back on purchases if you use their card.
-If you’re an Amazon Prime subscriber, you can also get 5% back on Amazon purchases with the Amazon Prime credit card.
+If you’re an Amazon Prime subscriber, you can also get 5% back on Amazon purchases with the Amazon Prime credit card (I have this one too, and I use it for all of my Amazon purchases).

 4. Take Advantage of Signup Bonuses